Our History

 Thus, University Settlement initiated the Broadway Rising Capital Campaign to develop the North Broadway area of Slavic Village.
 The anchor to this project was construction of the new headquarters, at the 5115.
 University Settlement partnered with The NRP Group, the largest developer of affordable housing in the country, to construct a four story, mixed-use, mixed-income housing complex with 1-, 2-, and 3-bedroom units of affordable apartments.
 And as of August 2024, the Settlement owns and occupies 20,000 sf of the first floor for programming and a space that includes the newest Tri-C Access Center.

 In March of 2024, Mrs. Richaun N. Bunton was appointed the new Executive Director for the agency.
-And under her leadership, in October 2024, the Settlement celebrated the opening of the new headquarters with an official ribbon cutting.
+And under her leadership, in October 2024, the Settlement celebrated the grand opening of the new headquarters with an official ribbon cutting.

 Although services offered have changed over time to meet the changing needs of the neighborhood, one thing has stayed the same: the dedication of University Settlement to serve the residents of the Broadway Slavic Village neighborhood and with an office in Parma for Family Services, serving 14 zip codes in the Southeast area of Cleveland.